SuperSat001/Discord-Mock-Bot/readme.md

 [Invite the Bot](https://discord.com/api/oauth2/authorize?client_id=753144721915772940&permissions=8&scope=bot)

+Code hosted on GitHub at [Discord Mock Bot](https://github.com/SuperSat001/Discord-Mock-Bot)

 ## Usage Instructions

 0. **Important note**.
 Do not type anything other than the answer in the round channels.
 Use a different channel for discussion.
-Don't write answers in scientific notation and use SI units wherever not mentioned.
+Don't write answers in scientific notation and use SI units **wherever not mentioned**.

 1. **Create channels**.
 The following channels need to be created:
 	- Points Tally